imincik/geospatial-nix.env/docs/src/project-configuration.md

 ## Adding more features

-By default, the new environment contains only a single `gdal-minimal` package in `packages` list.
+By default, the new environment contains only a single `gdalMinimal` package in `packages` list.

 ```